Kawthara-M/Kawthara-M/README.md

 -->
 <img src="profile.png"  style="vertical-align:middle;">

-A coding and debugging enthusiast here; amid the journey of gaining expirence through hands-on projects.
+A coding and debugging enthusiast here; amid the journey of gaining experience through hands-on projects.
 Following a solid foundation in HTML, CSS , and Javascript, one is exploring futher.

 ##  🌱 Currently
 One is now amid the the exploration of backend development while studying MEN stack.
 All of which to gain the skills required to participate on hands-on projects.